etiennedevaux/warksar/README.md

 For most of the public in general they may have had little reason to have come across Warksar, but have now heard about it and would like to know more.
 These people are potential donors, members and collaborators - but for now need to be nurtured rather than directed.

+The Call to Action gives these people a prompt to the About - What We Do section.
+All navigation remains either directly visible, or within a single click on a dropdown.
+At most this user is two clicks from any part of the site.

 ### Queries

 If somebody wants to get in touch they are potentially valuable to the organisation.
 They probably already know something about the organisation already and want to discuss something specific.
 They need rapid access to contact information, balancing the need to get to the right person with the need to have the information without any complex navigation.

+This user is immediately prompted to the Contact section.
+The navigation bar keeps these users within two clicks of a relevant contact person.

 ### Potential Members, Supporters and Collaborators

 These people may be ready and willing to make substantial contributions and to bring their own time and expertise.
 They are likely to want specific information about key activities, and to understand how they could best contribute.

+It is important that this group understand waht is involved before signing up.
+Therefore the Join Us page is always a single click, with the sign-up button being a click at the bottom of the information page.

 This group are also likely to be future donors.

 ### Intentional Donors

 These are people comning to the site with the specific intention of making a donation.
 These people need rapid links to the dontation information that supports their preferred donation method.
+At all times users will be within two clicks of a donation option.

 It may also be desirable to keep a GDPR compliant record of these people, so that they can be supported and thanked.
 Such information is easy to gather - but managing it on an ongoing basis does need to considered.